RadheyaM/BookWyrm/README.md

 ## Overview

 BookWyrm is a book finder site enabling a user to send queries to the Google Books API and recieve responses in the form of cards.
-The user can expand a modal, or popup window, by clicking a card to get more information on a given book, they can also save it to a booklist, pin it to their home page or visit the Google Books page for that book via buttons in modal.
+On receiving the search results the user can expand a modal, or popup window, by clicking a card to get more information on a given book, they can also save it to a booklist, pin it to their home page or visit the Google Books page for that book via buttons in the modal.

-The aim of the project is to provide a clean and simple interface to search for and save books.
-Although Google Books itself is an excellent resource there seemed to be an opening for site that allows the user to see the results quickly, at a glance in the form of cards.
+Why not just use Google Books?
+Although Google Books itself is an excellent platform, BookWyrm does particularly well in displaying the search results in cards that can be seen at a glance, and instead of clicking each link and opening a new page to get more info on the book, you can access the info on the same page with a click.
+It's specifically designed for quick searches, which you can save or pin to your homescreen.
+BookWyrm is targeted towards users looking for this feature set, and of course users who simply find the interface subjectively more congenial than Google Books.

 ## Table of Contents
 + [Planning](#planning)